Key moments of Trump-Comey clash and what's come after

 May 12, 2017: Trump tweets that Comey "better hope that there are no 'tapes' of our conversations before he starts leaking to the press!"

-May 15-16, 2017: The White House defends Trump's disclosure of classified information to senior Russian officials as "wholly appropriate."
-Although top aides declare reports about Trump's discussions false, national security adviser H.R.
-McMaster seeks instead to downplay the significance of the information Trump revealed.
-Trump insists he has an "absolute right" to reveal information pertaining to terrorism as he sees fit.

-May 16, 2017: A person familiar with the situation tells The Associated Press that Comey wrote in a memo after a Jan.
-27 dinner with the president that Trump had asked him to shut down the FBI investigation into Flynn.
-The person had seen the memo but was not authorized to discuss it by name and spoke on condition of anonymity.
+May 16, 2017: Comey associates reveal the existence of the memo Comey wrote after his Feb.
+14 meeting with Trump in which he says the president asked him to shut down the FBI investigation into Flynn.
 The White House denies the account.
 Rep. Jason Chaffetz, the Republican chairman of a House oversight panel, vows to get copies of any memos Comey wrote about meetings with Trump, tweeting: "I have my subpoena pen ready."

+March 17, 2017: Justice Department appoints former FBI Director Robert Mueller as special counsel to oversee the investigation into whether the Trump campaign collaborated with Russia.
+His broad mandate could well include Trump's firing of Comey.
+On Capitol Hill, three Republican-led congressional committees confirm they want Comey to testify.